tiagoratao/potest/Setting-up-Jenkins-pipeline.md

 # Setting up a Jenkins pipeline

 This document will go through the basics of setting up a Pipeline in Jenkins for your OutSystems applications.
-You're free to customize and alter it after it or extend it as you see fit.
+You're free to customize, alter or extend it as you see fit.

 We provide 2 examples of Jenkinsfile, one with 5 environments (Development, Regression, Quality Assurance, Pre-Production and Production) that will be described here and another with 3 environments (Development, Regression, Production).
-If none of this fit your factory please see the [Customizing Jenkinsfile](Customizing-Jenkinsfile) for more details on how to tweak your Jenkinsfile.
+If none of this fits your factory please see the [Customizing Jenkinsfile](Customizing-Jenkinsfile) for more details on how to tweak your Jenkinsfile.

-If you don't have as many environments, you can trim the parameters (and the Jenkinsfile) to suit your environment size.
 The major requirements are 3 environments: 1 DEV environment, 1 Regression environment, 1 Quality Assurance / Production.
-We recommend 5, to allow for other test cycles to be plugged to the pipeline as well.
+We recommend 5, to allow for other test cycles (UI, acceptance or smoke testing) to be plugged to the pipeline as well.

-We also chose to use parameterized builds in order to have more flexibility on the pipelines.
-This means we can have a single Jenkinsfile for all the pipelines but also tune it based on the parameters.
-It will also allow for the OutSystems LifeTime trigger plugin to trigger pipelines with LifeTime information about the apps to deploy.
-Although the initial setup is higher, future pipelines can be created by cloning from one existing one and changing the parameter values.
+We chose to use parameterized pipelines in order to have more flexibility and reusability.
+This means we can have a single Jenkinsfile for all the pipelines and tune it to the application list based on the parameters.
+It will also allow for the OutSystems LifeTime Trigger plugin to trigger pipelines with information from LifeTime about the apps to deploy.
+Although the initial setup is higher, future pipelines can be created by cloning from an existing one and changing the parameter values.

 You can, of course, customize the Jenkinsfile to have hardcoded values and ignore the pipeline parameterization, creating one Jenkinsfile per pipeline and use your code repository to control Jenkinsfile's versioning and branching.